caseygrage/my-chicago-police-data-project/checkpoints/1/README.md

 # Checkpoint 1 - Relational Analytics

 ### Lessons Learned:
 *Below are some of the main takeaways from our initial database exploration.
-Full SQL output can be seen in our Checkpoint #1 Report.*
+Full SQL output can be seen in our Checkpoint #1 report.*

 **Demographics of complaint reports:**
 * Black individuals filed the most overall complaints against CPDB officers